Aryanization: Exclusion and dispossession of Jews starting in 1933

 Starting in 1933, through the Aryan paragraph and later the Nuremberg Laws, Jews were largely excluded from public life in Germany.
 Jews were removed from jobs in the public sector, such as the civil service and teaching, and further restrictions were introduced through the Nazi period.
 Jewish university faculty were removed from departments in German universities in cities including Hamburg, Berlin, Frankfurt am Main, Breslau, Heidelberg, Bonn, Cologne, Würzburg, and Jena.

 Later on, an increasing number were incarcerated in Nazi concentration camps, and finally deported to the east where they were murdered directly in death camps or shot by the Einsatzgruppen.

 By 1 January 1938, German Jews were prohibited from operating businesses and trades and offering goods and services.
 On 26 April 1938, Jews were ordered to report all wealth over 5,000 Reichsmarks, and their access to bank accounts was restricted.
 On 14 June 1938, the Interior Ministry ordered the registration of all Jewish businesses.
 The state set the sales value of Jewish firms at a fraction of their market worth, and used various pressure tactics to ensure sales only to desired persons.
 Among the largest "Aryanization profiteers" were IG Farben, the Flick family, and large banks.
 The proceeds from "Aryanized" firms had to be deposited in savings accounts, and were made available to their Jewish depositors only in limited amounts, so that in the final analysis, Aryanization amounted to almost compensation-free confiscation.

 In the autumn of 1938, only 40,000 of the formerly 100,000 Jewish businesses were still in the hands of their original owners.
 Aryanization was completed on 12 November 1938 with the enactment of a regulation, the Verordnung zur Ausschaltung der Juden aus dem deutschen Wirtschaftsleben (Regulation for the elimination of Jews from German economic life), through which the remaining businesses were transferred to non-Jewish owners and the proceeds taken by the state.
-Jewellery, stocks, real property, and other valuables had to be sold.
+Jewelry, stocks, real property, and other valuables had to be sold.
 Either by direct force, government interventions such as sudden tax claims, or the weight of the circumstances, Jewish property changed hands mostly below fair market value.
 Jewish employees were fired, and self-employed people were prohibited from working in their respective professions.